 China Focus is the student publication of the 21st Century China Center at UC San Diego's School of Global Policy and Strategy.
 We aim to provide the context and originality needed for an informed discussion on China and its global impact.

-Mark is a Master of International Affairs student at UCSD School of Global Policy and Strategy studying international politics and economics with an emphasis on China.
+Mark is a Master of International Affairs student at UC San Diego School of Global Policy and Strategy studying international politics and management with an emphasis on China.
 He graduated from Tulane University with a BA in History and Asian Studies in 2014 and then spent three years working and traveling in China.
-His research interests include Chinese tech companies competitiveness abroad and the intersection of business strategy and government policy.
+His research interests include US-China technological and business competition as well as the intersection of business strategy and government policy.

 Constantine Stasinopoulos is a trilingual (English, Chinese, Spanish) Master of International Relations student at the School of Global Policy and Strategy.
 He is interested in the field of Sino-American relations as well as the growth of Chinese influence around the world, especially in Latin America.